volaka/wml-python-demo/README.md

 > You can also run `python3 get_uids.py` command to get you space and deployment uids.
 You have to set your **REGION** and **APIKEY** first in `.env` file.

 [Detailed watson studio and machine learning documentation is here](https://eu-gb.dataplatform.cloud.ibm.com/docs/content/wsj/analyze-data/ml-samples.html?audience=wdp&context=wdp).

+## TODO

+write docker scripts, push it and kubernetes scripts.